 Most of the time in making garments the seam allowance is pressed open.
 Do not iron over the seam allowance.
 Ironing with a hot iron in a back-and-forth motion will stretch the seam line out of shape.
 The correct way is to gently lower and take up the iron from the seam allowance.
 Infact it is a good idea to press the seam allowance flat to one side of the seam line before sewing the seam allowance open.
 This will set the thread and your seam line will become strong and look better.

 Always remember to press the seam allowance open for every single seam line, rather than wait for the end when all the pieces are joined and then press.
 Press as you sew is the general (intelligent) idea.

 When you are sewing two fabric pieces together and one is more revealing(sheer) than the other remember to press the seam allowance to the side of less sheer fabric.
 Otherwise the seam allowance will show through the sheer fabric; Catch the seam allowance in this pressed position for any side seams or seam joinings or bindings.

 Another place you press to the side is when you have to stitch in the ditch.
 When you have to stitch in the ditch, the seam allowances pressed open can cause weakening of the seam line.
 In this case press the seam allowances to the side.

-For quilting the seam allowances are usually pressed to one side rather than pressed open.
+For quilting the seam allowances are pressed open and then pressed to one side rather than just pressed open.

-If you find frustrated at making a straight seam line and getting wonky seam allowance you may need more practise in cutting fabric and sewing a straight line.
+If you find yourself frustrated at making a straight seam line and getting wonky seam allowance you may need more practice in cutting fabric and sewing a straight line.

-If you are a beginner sewist it is a good idea to practice stitching on straight lines on a fabric scrap.
-Drawing the stitching lines before hand is important – then you know how off you are from your line when you sew.
-Then practise, practise and practise more.
-With practise you can eyeball the seam allowance and get the straight line – everything right every single time, without any external aides.
+If you are a beginner sewist, it is a good idea to practice stitching on straight lines on a fabric scrap.
+Drawing the stitching lines beforehand is important – then you know how ‘off’ you are from your line when you sew.
+Then practice practice and practice more.
+With practice, you can eyeball the seam allowance and get the straight line – everything right every single time, without any external aids.